-Get Detail Information About Need Blind Admissions
+Get Detail Information About Need-Blind College Admissions

 In the US, only six colleges and universities extend need-blind admission to international applicants.
 That’s less than 1% of America’s higher education institutions, but the good news is, these eight are also among America’s most elite: